quinscape/exceed/README.md

 # Exceed Application Engine #

+---

+**NOTE**: This project has stopped development due to a strategic shifting decision made by Quinscape.
+Some of the ideas here have flown into the new DomainQL library, but at a vastly reduced scope and abandoning of a generalized model layer.

+---

 Model-based application engine for editing and running applications defined in a JSON format.

 [Project documentation](https://quinscape.github.io/exceed/index.html)